Avogadro/manual/4-tools/1-draw-tool.md

 ## 9.

-Under the "Extensions" menu, the geometry of a molecule can be optimized by selecting "Optimize Geometry".
+Once you've created your molecule, you can optimize it's geometry through the extensions menu.
+Selecting the "Extensions" menu, and clicking "Optimize Geometry" will provide your molecule with proper bond lengths and angles.

 ![][9]